JupiterOne/sdk/docs/integrations/step-patterns.md

   - `acme_user_has_device`
   - `acme_device_has_application`

-In order design the optimal mapping of steps to their entities & relationships, you'll need to read the API specification of the target system.
+In order to design the optimal mapping of steps to their entities & relationships, you'll need to read the API specification of the target system.
 For the sake of this example, let's assume the API spec is composed of the following endpoints:

 - Endpoints
   - ```